Next-Flip/v2.momentum-fw.dev/index.md

 <sup>2: Official Firmware can use FindMy Flipper by installing the app from the App Catalog, but it will not automatically enable at startup.
 Custom Firmwares can enable it automatically every time Flipper turns on, so it is always being tracked while turned on.</sup>

-<sup>3: These Firmwares include Bad KB as an additional external app, found in Apps > Tools > Bad KB, instead of replacing the default Bad USB app with Bad KB.</sup>
+<sup>3: These Firmwares include the extra Bad KB configuration options in the Bad USB app since they were proposed to OFW in PR 4136.
+Technically not Bad KB, but the functionality is there.</sup>

 <sup>4: Partional functionality, less options in the "CFW Settings" management app.</sup>